Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 About the Author:

-Dr. Guadalupe Vanderhorst Rodriguez, D.Ac, L.Ac, is a licensed Acupuncturist, author, and holistic wellness expert dedicated to helping individuals reclaim their health through ancient wisdom and modern integrative healing.
+D.Ac, is a licensed Acupuncturist, author, and holistic wellness expert dedicated to helping individuals reclaim their health through ancient wisdom and modern integrative healing.
 With decades of experience in Traditional Chinese Medicine, Dr. Rodriguez blends acupuncture, acupressure, Qi Gong, and mind–body practices to teach others how to create daily habits that support lasting emotional and physical balance.

 As an Indigenous healer and educator, Dr. Rodriguez weaves cultural knowledge, spiritual insight, and clinical expertise to create meaningful, transformative learning experiences for her readers and patients.
 Her writing reflects her passion for teaching others how to live with intention, balance, and resilience.